pipparichter/selenobot/README.md

 pip install .
 ```

+## Downloading data
+**This step is only necessary if you want to re-train the `Classifiers` on the training data.
+For loading pre-trained model weights, see the Usage section.**

 Once the package has been installed, you must set up the datasets for classifier training, testing, and validation.
 The scripts for doing this are contained in the `setup` subdirectory.
 To initiate setup, simply run the following lines in the terminal.
 These lines download the training data from a [Google Cloud bucket](https://storage.googleapis.com/selenobot-data/), and organize the data directory structure.
 It also sets up the `selenobot.cfg` file, which contains the paths to locally-stored data files, as well as settings for the CD-HIT clustering program.

 ```